Wireless headphones and gaming headsets

 - Extended use at high volume can cause damage to young children's ears.

-- Earbuds or in-ear headphones are strongly discouraged for children.
+- Earbuds or in-ear headphones are strongly discouraged for children because they can damage sensitive young ears.

 - Battery life varies — most models can be charged via USB or docking station, but if you’re relying on some quiet time on a long road trip or flight, make sure they’re fully charged before departure!